-- To discuss the distinctions between different levels of testing. - To describe the principles of software testing and maturity levels. - To describe strategies for generating system test cases. - To understand the essential characteristics of tool used for test automation. - Demonstrate the ability to apply multiple methods to develop reliability estimates for a software system.
+- To discuss the distinctions between different levels of testing. - To describe the principles of software testing and maturity levels. - To describe strategies for generating system test cases. - Develop the software testing metrics. - To understand the essential characteristics of tool used for test automation. - Demonstrate the ability to apply multiple methods to develop reliability estimates for a software system.